Apply to the Youth Collab

 What are the rules?

 Citizen University strives to create an environment of mutual respect, open-hearted participation, and professional conduct.
-Students participating in the Youth Collaboratory are expected to speak, act, behave, and dress accordingly.
+Students participating in the Youth Collaboratory are expected to speak, act, and dress accordingly.
 Accepted participants will review a Code of Conduct detailing our rules and expectations.
-Students will be expected to follow the instructions of staff members at all times, treat one another with respect, and adhere to nightly curfew.
+Students will be expected to follow the instructions of staff members at all times, treat one another with kindness, and adhere to nightly curfew.

 How do I convince my parents and/or school to let me go?